Springbooter/SquareIt/README.md

 :::: What have been done, works, and does not work. ::::

 1. Front-end.
-  a) Works well.
+  1) Works well.
 It does not look pretty.
 It is just there to be functionall.
 It sends and gets numbers from the back-end.
   Look at the other repository for it.

 2. Back-end.
-  a) Works well.
+  1) Works well.
 Does send and get numbers to the front-end when running spring-boot:run.
-  b) Does not work well with the real database.
+  2) Does not work well with the real database.
 Seems to be only using the H2 database at all times.

 3. Database.
-  a) Installation:
+  1) Installation:
     1. Installed mySQL with a full installation.
     2. Has set admin as username "root" and password "root".
     3. In mySQL Workbench user "root" was selected and had